-(606) 889-6200 - phone

-Highlands Regional Medical Center would like to welcome Orthopaedic Specialist.
-Daryl S. Larke, M.D.
-In 1976, Dr. Larke graduated from Northwestern University in Chicago, Illinots, and completed a residency in orthopaedics at the Cleveland Clinic.
+5000 KY Rt 321, Suite 2129 Highlands Regional Medical Office Building Prestonsburg, KY 41653 (606) 889-6200 - phone (606) 889-6201 - fax Orthopaedic Specialist, Daryl S. Larke, M.D.
+In 1976, Dr. Larke graduated from Northwestern University in Chicago, Illinois, and completed a residency in orthopaedics at the Cleveland Clinic .
 He received his Board Certification from the American Board of Orthopaedic Surgery and is a member of the American Medical Association and the American Academy of Orthopaedic Surgeons.
-Highlands Regional Medical Center is pleased to welcome.
-Orthopaedic Specialist, Dr. Daryl S. Larke
+Highlands Regional Medical Center is pleased to welcome, Orthopaedic Specialist, Dr. Daryl S. Larke to our community.
 Dr. Larke provides the following services: